-Problems setting the IP address The device is located on a different subnet If the IP address intended for the device and the IP address of the computer used to access the device are located on different subnets, you cannot set the IP address.
+Problems setting the IP address

+The device is located on a different subnet If the IP address intended for the device and the IP address of the computer used to access the device are located on different subnets, you cannot set the IP address.
 Contact your network administrator to obtain an IP address.
-The IP address is being used by another device Disconnect the Axis device from the network.
-Run the ping command (in a Command/DOS window, type $ping$ and the IP address of the device): • If you receive: Reply from <ip address="">: bytes=32; time=10</ip> this means that the IP address may already be in use by another device on the network.
+The IP address is being used Disconnect the Axis device from the network Run the ning command (in a Command/DOS winds by another device

+Disconnect the Axis device from the network.
+Run the ping command (in a Command/DOS window, type ping and the IP address of the device):
-Obtain a new IP address from the network administrator and reinstall the device.

-If you receive: Request timed out, this means that the IP address is available for use with the Axis device.
+- If you receive: Reply from <IP address>: bytes=32; time=10... this means that the IP address may already be in use by another device on the network.
+Obtain a new IP address from the network administrator and reinstall the device. - If you receive: Request timed out, this means that the IP address is available for use with the Axis device.
 Check all cabling and reinstall the device.